kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 * [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting in general terms

 ### How
-To let you practice and get experience with the DayN process to better understand it, please review the following lab information:
+To let you practice and get experience with the DayN process to better understand it.
+The labs referenced here use templates and projects within those labs, but you may substitute the example below.
+Please review the following lab information:

 1. [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/) - The lab covers Day N template constructs and use cases **(allow 0.5 hrs)**
 2. [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This lab covers building a composite template on DNA Center **(allow 0.5 hrs)**